centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of an ACL Group, use the **SETPARAM** action.
-The Name is used for identifying the ACL Group to update:
+If you want to change a specific parameter of an access group, use the **SETPARAM** action.
+To identify the access group you want to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLGROUP -a setparam -v "ACL Group test;alias;my new alias"